tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 On average, it takes 20 seconds to answer a sentence card.
 Thankfully, there are some tricks to do it faster, which are described in the TSCs section.

->By reviewing sentences you will build internal grammar and remember word usages useful in your output.
+Others say that by reviewing sentences you will build internal grammar and remember word usages useful in your output.
 This statement is weird regardless whether it's true or not.
 I think it comes from a misunderstanding of the AJATT site.
 There's an embedded assumption that